Older adults compared to the general population (2020):

 Ages 65 and over

-The fire death rate trend for older adults (ages 65 and older) increased by 3% from 2011 to 2020.
-In 2020, the fire death rate for people in this age group was 29.1 deaths per million population.
-The older adult population faces the greatest relative risk of dying in a fire.
-In 2020, the relative risk of dying in a fire for older adults was 2.5 times higher than that of the general population, as it also was in 2019.
+Overall, the trend in the fire death rate per million population for older adults (ages 65 and over) increased 26% from 2014 to 2023.
+In 2023, the fire death rate for people in this age group was 33.0 deaths per million population.
+In 2023, the relative risk of dying in a fire for older adults was 2.5 times higher than that of the general population.

 Year | Number of Fire Deaths Ages 65 and Over | Population | Fire Death Rate (per million population) | Relative Risk |